At Masonic Homes Kentucky, we have a variety of ways you can support us and the services we provide the community.

 The Olmsted Society – Planned giving society

-As a tribute to Frederick Law Olmsted’s timeless work and ageless vision, the Olmsted Society was created to recognize those who have made planned gifts to Masonic.
+The Olmsted Society was created to recognize individuals who have made planned gifts to Masonic by naming Masonic as a beneficiary of your Last Will and Testament, life insurance policy and/or gift annuity.
 Thanks to their generosity and commitment, Masonic is financially secure and able to provide care and services to people in need even if they cannot fully pay.

 Masonicare – Providing support for masons and widows